Osblouf/Coded-Walkie-Talkie/README.md

 Coded-Walkie-Talkie
 ===================

-Using network coding in walkie talkie application
+Using network coding in a walkie talkie application.

+This is a student project for the Aalborg university summer school in network coding.

+The main objective is todemonstrate the power of network coding in broadcasting information to a cloud of walkie talkies.